Originally Published September 2018

 On-premise document management is also useful for storage and retrieval of documents, but is best for organizations that also need added functionality that comes with workflows, automation and electronic forms.

 The cloud is subscription-based, so storage space can be as small or large as you need it to be.
 You pay for what you need without the overhead of an on-premise system.
 Cost, of course, increases with storage size.
 On-premise can offer cost savings if you have large storage needs, assuming you can use storage you already own.
-This comes with overhead costs of maintaining your own systems (see next section on Maintenance).
+This comes with the overhead costs of maintaining your own systems (see next section on Maintenance).

 For a smaller business looking to grow, it may help to start with cloud-based document management and migrate to on-premise when your needs become more complex.
 Many document management systems offer cloud and on-premise options, so migrating your solution within the same product family can make either option more attractive at some point.